 Closing $ense

-I will be buying $10,000 worth of I Bonds in November 2021 and plan to also purchase an additional $10,000 in January 2022.
-While the current rate will only be for six months, it is not every day that you see such high interest rates for such a super-safe investment.
+I previously purchased $10,000 worth of I Bonds in November 2021 and also purchased an additional $10,000 in January 2022.
+While the current rate was only for six months, it is not every day that you see such high interest rates for such a super-safe investment.

 The low purchase limits mean I Bonds won’t make you rich.
 However, it will protect the value of the money you have as inflation causes the prices of everything to increase.